smileyby/smileyby/README.md

 B：Steve Carell only got his break after 40 years old.
 B：Virgin was started by Richard Branson at 34.
 B：Getting your degree after 25 is still an achievement.
-B：Not being married at 30 bug still happy is beautiful.
+B：Not being married at 30 but still happy is beautiful.
 B：Starting family after 35 is still possible and buying a house after 40 is still great.
 B：Don`t let anyone rush you with their timelines.
 B：Because as Einstein said, "Not everything that counts can be counted and not everything that`s counted truly counts"